neu-se/CS4530-Fall-2022/Assignments/project-deliverable.md

 The final report should consist of three sections:

 #### 5% Report -- Feature Overview

 ##### Satisfactory:
 * The Feature section contains sufficient documentation for a user to interact with your updated version of Covey.Town.
 * The documentation covers all steps that the user would need to take to exercise all of your user stories.
 * Screenshots are included that capture the key interactions between a user and your new feature.
 * Course staff were able to follow these instructions to successfully interact with your project implementation.
-* The section is at most 4 pages (roughly 2,000 words maximum), NOT including figures --- fewer pages are absolutely acceptable, consider this a rough limit
+* The section is at most 4 pages (roughly 2,000 words maximum), NOT including figures.
+Fewer pages are absolutely acceptable, consider this a rough limit

 ##### Meets minimum requirements:
 * The Feature contains documentation for a user to interact with your updated version of Covey.Town, but perhaps does not fully describe how.
 * The documentation includes at least one or two screenshots, but screenshots do not capture interactions with all of the user stories.
 * The course staff were able to figure out how to use it through trial and error.
-* The section is at most 4 pages, NOT including figures --- fewer pages are absolutely acceptable, consider this a rough limit
+* The section is at most 4 pages, NOT including figures.
+Fewer pages are absolutely acceptable, consider this a rough limit

 #### 10% Report - Technical Overview
 ##### Satisfactory:
-* Technical Overview contains a description of any substantive changes to the existing Covey.Town codebase, and the architecture of your new code.
+* Technical Overview contains a description of any substantive changes to the existing Covey.Town codebase, and of the architecture of your new code.
-* It uses CRC cards, or state diagrams or any of the other techniques that help describe the structure.
+* It uses UML diagrams, CRC cards, state diagrams or any of the other techniques that help describe the structure.
 * It provides a well-reasoned rationale for why this is the "right" design.
 * The document is at most 2 pages (fewer pages are absolutely acceptable, consider this a rough limit)
 ##### Meets minimum requirements: